How Calendar Sync Actually Works: Webhooks, Polling & Dedup Explained

 Calendar sync works by detecting changes on one calendar and replicating them to another.
 The three core mechanisms are: (1) change detection — how the sync tool learns something changed, using either webhooks or polling; (2) incremental sync — how it fetches only what changed, using sync tokens; and (3) deduplication — how it prevents infinite loops when syncing bidirectionally, using metadata-based event IDs.
-These three layers form the foundation of every calendar sync tool, from simple polling scripts to production-grade services like SYNCDATE.
-Here is how each layer works.
+The change detection method determines real-world sync speed.
+Webhook-based tools like SYNCDATE receive push notifications from the Google Calendar API and Microsoft Graph within seconds of a change, completing the full sync round-trip in ~4 seconds.
+Polling-based tools check on a fixed schedule — typically every 5 to 15 minutes — creating a propagation delay that can cause double-bookings when scheduling tools check stale availability data.

 The Three Layers of Calendar Sync